Madelyn

 MAD-ih-lin

-The French confection madeleine, the small shell-shaped cake immortalized by Marcel Proust in In Search of Lost Time (1913), bears the name.
+The French form Madeleine is associated with the famous madeleine shell-shaped cakes of Lorraine—immortalized by Marcel Proust in In Search of Lost Time (1913).

 Based on Pythagorean numerology — a traditional system linking name letters to numbers.
 Presented for cultural interest.